-Whether it is pancreatitis, gallstones, Crohn’s, gastric cancer, or gastritis, massive chronic abdominal pain can be debilitating and can vastly reduce quality of life.
-While acute abdominal pain passes and resolves itself after treatment or over the course of hours to days, chronic pain has a staying power ranging anywhere from several weeks to a few years, appearing intermittently.
-While there are a wide range of different causes for chronic abdominal pain, not all of them can be quickly or effectively addressed.
+Whether it is pancreatitis, gallstones, Crohn’s, gastric cancer, or gastritis, massive chronic abdominal pain can be debilitating and vastly reduce life quality.
+While acute abdominal pain passes and resolves itself after treatment or over hours to days, chronic pain has a staying power ranging from several weeks to a few years, appearing intermittently.
+While there is a wide range of causes for chronic abdominal pain, not all can be quickly or effectively addressed.
 Certain cancers and forms of inflammation take time to treat and heal, leaving a patient in an unbearable state.

 Medication can help with the pain but is not always a good option.
-From side effects to allergic reactions or the potential of addiction, strong pain killers like opioids do not always help address pain that lasts weeks and months.
-It is in these cases that other options for pain management must be explored, opening up a world of invasive interventions aimed at helping patients avoid powerful episodes of intense pain.
+From side effects to allergic reactions or the potential of addiction, strong pain killers like opioids do not always help address the pain that lasts weeks and months.
+In these cases, other options for pain management must be explored, opening up a world of invasive interventions aimed at helping patients avoid powerful episodes of intense pain.

-Among these interventions is a celiac plexus block procedure, which targets a complex bundle of nerves tied to various organs and muscles in the abdomen, blocking pain signals that travel from the celiac plexus to the brain.
-If used appropriately, this procedure can greatly reduce abdominal pain for a considerable period, allowing for other treatments to address the cause of the pain, or effectively helping someone live with their pain in the long-term.
+A celiac plexus block procedure is among these interventions, which targets a complex bundle of nerves tied to various organs and muscles in the abdomen, blocking pain signals that travel from the celiac plexus to the brain.
+If used appropriately, this procedure can significantly reduce abdominal pain for a considerable period, allowing for other treatments to address the cause of the pain or effectively helping someone live with their pain in the long term.

 What Are Celiac Plexus Blocks?

 Also known as the ‘solar plexus’ due to its central location within the torso, the celiac plexus is a complex bundle of nerves found deep within the abdomen, behind intersecting walls of abdominal muscle.